eventnetusa/eventnet/src/_vip/b2b-mobile-tour.md

 content_section:
   - text_block_markdown: >-
       **EventNetUSA’s custom designed, interactive&nbsp;**mobile showrooms and
-      training centers enables buyers to get a hands on experience of your products and services.
-From large equipment demos to in depth software training, we can outfit any vehicle to fit your B2B marketing objectives.
+      training centers enable buyers to get hands on experience with your products and services.
+From large equipment demos to in depth software training, we outfit each vehicle to fit your B2B marketing objectives.

-      **We still have vehicles available for 2018, contact us now!**
+      **We have vehicles and showroom trailers available for 2018, contact us now!**
     single_image_block:
       single_image_path:
     double_image_block: